 - If you are not able to satisfy the council that can communicate effectively.

-- If you have been convicted of an offense punishable more than three months of imprisonment and that adversely reflects you are not fit to practice.
+- If you have been convicted of an offence punishable more than three months of imprisonment and that adversely reflects you are not fit to practice.

 - If you have a mental or physical condition that prevents you from performing the functions required for the practice.